datahaki/sophus/README.md

 # ch.alpine.sophus

-Library for non-linear geometry computations in Java, version `0.0.8`
+Library for non-linear geometry computations in Java 17, version `0.0.8`

 The library was developed with the following objectives in mind
 * trajectory design for autonomous robots